 Gui Stampur, the Director of Legal Services for the Safe Passage Project, a group that represents unaccompanied minors in New York State, said about 80% of the children that his organization represents appear to qualify for immigration relief under U.S. law.
 But without representation, it would be almost impossible for them to navigate the maddeningly complex immigration court system.

-The majority of children throughout the U.S. do not currently have council,” he said.
+The majority of children throughout the U.S. do not currently have counsel,” he said.
 “It’s a real tragedy given the age of the kids, given the incredibly traumatized history these children go through.”